runemalm/OpenDDD.NET/docs/gettingstarted.rst

 Env files
 ---------

-An `env file <https://12factor.net/config>`_ is used to configure your bounded context for a specific environment.
+An ``env file`` is used to configure your bounded context for a specific environment.

+It's part of the `Twelve-Factor App <https://12factor.net/config>`_ pattern.

 You will have one env file for each of your environments: